 NOTE—A QoS Characteristics element provided by a non-AP EHT STA is used by a receiving EHT AP to facilitate the creation of a schedule for contention based channel access (EDCA) or MU operation.
 How the AP uses the information provided by the non-AP STA QoS Characteristics element that do not have corresponding normative requirements is beyond the scope of the standard.

-If the requested SCS is accepted by an EHT AP and the SCS Descriptor element either did not contain a QoS Characteristics element or contained a QoS Characteristics element in which the Direction subfield is equal to downlink, the AP shall process subsequent incoming individually addressed MSDUs from the DS or WM that match the TCLAS Elements field and optional TCLAS Processing Element field specified in the SCS Descriptor element as described in 11.25.2 (SCS procedures).
+If the requested SCS is accepted by an EHT AP MLD and the SCS Descriptor element either did not contain a QoS Characteristics element or contained a QoS Characteristics element in which the Direction subfield is equal to downlink, the AP MLD (#15818) shall process subsequent incoming individually addressed MSDUs from the DS or WM that match the TCLAS Elements field and optional TCLAS Processing Element field specified in the SCS Descriptor element as described in 11.25.2 (SCS procedures).

-An SCS Response frame transmitted by an EHT AP that contains a value of “Terminate” in the Status field of an SCS status duple shall not contain a QoS Characteristics element.
+An SCS Response frame transmitted by an EHT AP thatindicates TCLAS_PROCESSING_TERMINATED(#16075) in the Status field of an SCS status duple shall not contain a QoS Characteristics element.